Code-Flynk/Pacman-Exercise/README.md

 # Pacman-Exercise
 ## This is a movement and visual correspondence exercise for MIT Frontend Development course.
+I wanted to make it unique by adding a pulsing eye as Pacman moves and having a unique orange tint.

-Future Improvements: This form is a demonstration using one of the largest libraries for forms via Formik.
-Future improvements will be to utilize further Formik features through more extensive applications into web-based forms for capturing input user data and seemless user interfaces.
+Future Improvements: Future improvements include adding gradients and the ability to add and delete pacmen.
+Another future improvement will being able to add the ability to have users pick the colors of the eye.

 To Run: Copy and Run the application | NPM Install, including imports | NPM Start to run | Open and view in web browser